 If garlic is famous for one thing then it may be for causing bad breath.

 But number one on its list of attributes is its affinity for heart health.
-Numerous studies have shown garlic to support healthy cholesterol levels, reduce blood clots and reduce hypertension.
+Numerous studies have shown garlic to support healthy cholesterol levels, reduce blood clots and reduce hypertension — perfect for our heart healthy tapenade recipe.

 Honestly, I used to think anchovies were a joke.
 I’m not kidding.
 My only reference to them were a smelly ingredient on Michelangelo’s pizza (yes I am referring to Teenage Mutant Ninja Turtles).
 One day when ordering pizza my husband suggested we get anchovies and I laughed.
 He wasn’t kidding.